njas17/MakanBah/README.md

 - Run `npm start` in project directory to start the Express server on port 5000
 - `cd client` and run `npm start` to start client server in development mode with hot reloading in port 3000.

+## Basic Requirements

+### Create your API Key
+- Get your API Key from [here](https://developers.google.com/places/web-service/get-api-key).
+Follow all the steps in the link provided (1.
+Creating API keys, 2.
+Adding the API key to your request, 3.
+Restricting API keys)

+### Display a list of restaurants in your front-end
+* [ ] Get the restaurants list in Kota Kinabalu database from Google Place API.
+You can access the API from https://maps.googleapis.com/maps/api/place/nearbysearch/jsonlocation=5.9804,116.0735&radius=1500&type=restaurant&key=YOUR_API_KEY
+If you are getting error, "No Access Allow Origin", please save the data into a JSON file.
+Store this file in your public folder.

+### Create a button that will insert the selected restaurant into the bucket-list page.
+* [ ] Add functionality.
+When the list of restaurants has been displayed, add a 'bucket list' button.
+The selected restaurant should be displayed in the bucket-list.
+* [ ] Add styling.
+Make it look as polish as possible.
+Use bootstrap if preferred.

+## Notes
+_This is a student project that was created at [CodeOp](http://CodeOp.tech), a full stack development bootcamp in Kuala Lumpur._